Accident & Sickness Plan that covers you inside or outside the United States (3 months up to 365 days*)

 - Elective or Cosmetic surgery and Elective Treatment or treatment for congenital anomalies (except as specifically provided), except for reconstructive surgery on a diseased or injured part of the body (Correction of a deviated nasal septum is considered cosmetic surgery unless it results from a covered Injury or Sickness);

-- Travel or flight in or on any vehicle for aerial navigation, including boarding or
+Travel or flight in or on any vehicle for aerial navigation, including boarding or alighting from:

 - While riding as a passenger in any Aircraft not intended or licensed for the transportation of passengers; or